CGSOG-JumpStarts/info/Sogeti AI Innovation Pod.md

   * "What is the current monthly cost of the inefficiency this project aims to solve?"
   * "What is the strategic cost to the business if a competitor launches a similar capability six months before you do?"
 * **Calculate the Cost of Inaction:** Frame the investment not as a new expense, but as a way to stop an existing loss.
 Once a potential value is established (e.g., "$50,000/month in new revenue"), the cost of delaying a decision becomes tangible.
 "Every month we delay starting this project represents $50,000 in revenue you're not capturing.
 The cost of waiting is far greater than the investment in the Pod".28
 * **Introduce the ROI Framework:** Use the "5X Rule" as a mental model and a talking point to justify the investment.
 The goal is to position the Pod's fee as a small fraction of the value it will generate.
 "Our goal in any partnership is to deliver a return that is at least five times our fee.
-For an investment of $28,000 a month in our Accelerator Pod, we would be working with you to identify and capture at least $140,000 a month in new value, whether through increased revenue or reduced costs".22
+For an investment of $28,000 a month in our Turbo Pod, we would be working with you to identify and capture at least $140,000 a month in new value, whether through increased revenue or reduced costs".22

 ### **Powerful Analogies to Explain the Model**